onyx-lang/onyx/CONTRIBUTING.md

    your change would include new functionality, this issue will serve as a place to discuss the details of what you are adding, to ensure everyone is in agreement on how the new functionality will work.
 2. Create a fork and work on your code change.
+Commit frequently in small commits.
+   When making commits, be descriptive in your message.
-3. When ready, open a GitHub pull request to merge your changes with the `master` branch.
+4. When ready, open a GitHub pull request to merge your changes with the `master` branch.
    Once approved, your changes will be tested to ensure they pass CI/CD.
-4. I will review the committed request.
+5. I will review the committed request.
 I reserve the right to provide feedback, request modifications or deny any requests, with or without an explanation.
    There may be multiple rounds of feedback.
-5. Once everything is approved, your code will be merged/rebased into the `master` branch.
+6. Once everything is approved, your code will be merged/rebased into the `master` branch.

 ### Code Standard